 In EYFS and KS1, phonics is taught to all children.
 We follow the Read Write Inc (RWI) programme of study, to ensure that synthetic phonics is taught in a fun, multi-sensory and interactive way.
 Further information about this can be found here: www.ruthmiskinliteracy.com

-We have created our own half-termly topic themes which can be viewed on the Curriculum theme map below.
-These topics have been carefully chosen by staff to enable the children in our school to develop the skills they need to participate fully in the world around them.
 Our curriculum has been carefully designed to foster creativity and challenge, ensuring it provides an inclusive experience for all of our children.
 When planning our curriculum, pupil voice was a key factor.
-Each half termly topic is accompanied by a text; a book, a poem, a film or a piece of non-fiction writing.
+Each half term children read a whole class text to inspire them.
 This text provides the 'hook' for all of our learning.
 We believe that children learn best when they are excited and intrigued and we aim to provide a cohesive and immersive learning experience which encourages children to be curious, whilst offering the opportunity the build upon previous knowledge and skills.

 Through discussion with pupils, we have been able to identify the topics that will excite and motivate the children at Pendeen, whilst at the same time, building on previous learning experiences to support the National Curriculum.
 We hope that our curriculum inspires a love of learning in our children; we aim to inspire, to motivate, to build confidence and to challenge, ensuring children leave Pendeen armed with the necessary skills, knowledge and experiences to prepare them for what lies ahead.

-Each half term, your child's class teacher will provide a topic information booklet.
+Each term, your child's class teacher will provide a topic information booklet.
 This will enable you to find out a little bit more about what your child is learning about.
-In addition, the class pages are regularly updated.
 Please ask your child's class teacher if you would like to know more about the topics your child will be engaging with.

 Pupils take statutory assessment tests (SATs) at the end of Year 2 and Year 6.